The Thomas Pages homepage

 •

-Too often Bible statements have been simply read as the material with which to construct doctrine.
+Too often Bible statements have been simply read as the material with which to construct church doctrines or sermons.
 This reduces or even negates an awareness of the historical vitality of the text, and, as a consequence, prevents a proper understanding of the significance of the text itself.
 This "proof text" mentality is responsible for much error in the thinking of the Christian church and is to blame for many conflicts in understanding.

 •